gwankyun/CMake/Help/manual/presets/configurePresets-properties.rst

   .. presets-versionadded:: 3

   An optional string representing the path to the toolchain file.
-  This field supports `macro expansion`_.
+  This field supports |macro-expansion|.
 If a relative path is specified, it is calculated relative to the build directory, and if not found, relative to the source directory.
 This field takes precedence over any :variable:`CMAKE_TOOLCHAIN_FILE` value.